JTSDK/jtsdk64-tools/docs/setup/postinstall.md

   <figcaption>Omnirig Installation Prompt</figcaption>
 </figure>

-Omnirig Install
+## Install VS Code

+The VS Code installer should appear, and again you should be prompted with the normal Windows UAC prompts.

 <figure>
   <img src="../images/3-Run-Setup-8.PNG" width=auto />
-  <figcaption>Omnirig Installation</figcaption>
+  <figcaption>VS Code Installation</figcaption>
 </figure>

 ## Qt Installation

-The `Qt` installation can be a lengthy process.
-The default selection installs all that is needed for a base `WSJT=X` build.
+The `Qt` installation can be a rather lengthy process.
+The default selection installs all that is needed for a base `WSJT-X` build.
 When the UX appears, you will need the following:

 - Your Qt account username/email address
 - Your Qt account Password

 <figure>
   <img src="../images/3-Run-Setup-9.PNG" width=auto />
-  <figcaption>Qt Install Account Screen</figcaption>
+  <figcaption>Qt Account Screen</figcaption>
 </figure>

 Open Source Obligations.
 Have a read though them if this is the first time using Qt.
 Additional, ensure you check the box stating you are an individual user, not a company.